0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Although this is a series of posts about the Linux kernel, we will not be starting directly from the kernel code - at least not, in this paragraph.
 As soon as you press the magical power button on your laptop or desktop computer, it starts working.
 The motherboard sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply) device.
 After receiving the signal, the power supply provides the proper amount of electricity to the computer.
 Once the motherboard receives the [power good signal](https://en.wikipedia.org/wiki/Power_good_signal), it tries to start the CPU.
 The CPU resets all leftover data in its registers and sets up predefined values for each of them.

-The [80386](https://en.wikipedia.org/wiki/Intel_80386) CPU and later define the following predefined data in CPU registers after the computer resets:
+The [80386](https://en.wikipedia.org/wiki/Intel_80386) CPU and later CPUs define the following predefined data in CPU registers after the computer resets:

 ```
 IP          0xfff0